-Tabl e 1: List of childhood di isorders (continued) 8 Neurasthenia (Chronic Fatigue Syndrome) 9 Eating Disorders 10 Feeding Disorders In cases where children (e.g. with behavioural/toileting/feeding difficulties) can 11 Encopresis competently be treated by GPs, paediatricians, maternal and child health nurses, and/or mental health nurses etc.) it is recommended that the child should not be unformed to Davahada sized Complex and first antiger because and the second sec 12 Enuresis referred to Psychological Services as a first option.
-However, an exception may arise when families live in remote areas and do not have access to a range of primary care services 13 Bereavement Disorders (a) Conduct Disorder (b) Attention-Deficit/Hyperactivity Disorder (ADHD) (c) Oppositional Defiant Disorder (d) Disruptive Behaviour Disorder not otherwise specified (NOS) 15 Tic disorders (e.g. Tourette's syndrome) 16 Substance use disore ders (e.g. glue sniffing, alcohol and drugs) 17 Sexual disorders-including but not limited to Gender Identity Disorder of Childhood 18 Dissociative (conversion) Disorder 19 Emotional disorders with onset specific to childhood (F93) 20 Mental disorder, NOS 21 (a) Problems related (b) Problems related including but not limited to: I to upbringing (Z62) I to negative life events in childhood (Z61) related to primary support group, including family circumstances (Z63)
+Table 1: List of childhood disorders (continued)

+8 Neurasthenia (Chronic Fatigue Syndrome)

+9 Eating Disorders

+10 Feeding Disorders In cases where children (e.g. with behavioural/toileting/feeding difficulties) can competently be treated by GPs, paediatricians, maternal and child health nurses, and/or mental health nurses etc.) it is recommended that the child should not be referred to Psychological Services as a first option.
+However, an exception may arise when families live in remote areas and do not have access to a range of primary care services

+11 Encopresis

+12 Enuresis

+13 Bereavement Disorders

+14 Childhood behavioural disorders, limited to: (a) Conduct Disorder (b) Attention-Deficit/Hyperactivity Disorder (ADHD) (c) Oppositional Defiant Disorder (d) Disruptive Behaviour Disorder not otherwise specified (NOS)

+15 Tic disorders (e.g. Tourette's syndrome)

+16 Substance use disorders (e.g. glue sniffing, alcohol and drugs)

+17 Sexual disorders-including but not limited to Gender Identity Disorder of Childhood

+18 Dissociative (conversion) Disorder

+19 Emotional disorders with onset specific to childhood (F93)

+20 Mental disorder, NOS

+21 Contextual factors-including but not limited to: (a) Problems related to upbringing (Z62) (b) Problems related to negative life events in childhood (Z61) (c) Other problems related to primary support group, including family circumstances (Z63)

-Although prevalence rates for some disorders listed in this table are less commonly observed in childhood (marked ), they have been retained under in order to be inclusive and for Psychological Therapies to benefit children at risk of developing these disorders- in line with an early intervention approach to mental health service delivery.
+\Although prevalence rates for some disorders listed in this table are less commonly observed in childhood (marked \), they have been retained under in order to be inclusive and for Psychological Therapies to benefit children at risk of developing these disorders- in line with an early intervention approach to mental health service delivery.